Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Conclusions

 Building on this planning formulation, we develop a \textit{gate-and-route} control architecture with a prefill admission gate that tracks the fluid occupancy targets and a decode router that keeps downstream capacity work-conserving.
 Our analysis establishes a set of structural properties that enable this decomposition, including the existence of an optimal fluid plan with no steady-state decode buffering (Proposition~\ref{prop:qd-zero}) and a corresponding asymptotic optimality guarantee for the proposed policy in the many-GPU limit.

 Our numerical evaluation is empirically calibrated and intended to illustrate the mechanisms highlighted by the theory: we calibrate the iteration-time model using real deployments on a modern inference stack, and then run calibrated event-driven simulations to study the resulting control behavior.
 In particular, simulations confirm two qualitative predictions from the asymptotic analysis: per-GPU revenue approaches the fluid optimum as the cluster scales, and persistent decode backlogs are avoided under the proposed control.
-We further compare against representative heuristic baselines and ablations in our calibrated setting, with the goal of clarifying mechanisms rather than providing a production benchmark.
+We further compare against representative heuristic baselines and ablations in the same calibrated setting.

 Our results also yield actionable implications for service providers.
 First, billing and scheduling objectives need not coincide: while separate charging for prefill and decode tokens is natural for accounting, optimizing the scheduler against a separate objective can encourage overly aggressive prefill admission and shift congestion downstream.
 A practical recommendation is therefore to bill by phase if desired, while scheduling against an end-to-end (bundled) completion objective to align incentives with user-perceived performance.
 Second, incorporating SLIs as constraints or penalties in the planning problem provides a systematic way to study the revenue implications of fairness and latency requirements; in our setting, enforcing fairness at the prefill stage is typically more revenue-costly than at the decode stage.